Málaga CF

-Málaga Club de Fútbol ([ˈmalaɣa ˈkluβ ðe ˈfuðβol], Málaga Football Club), or simply Málaga, is a football club based in Málaga, Andalusia, Spain, that competes in the Segunda División, the second tier of the Spanish league system.
+Málaga Club de Fútbol ([ˈmalaɣa ˈkluβ ðe ˈfuðβol], Málaga Football Club), or simply Málaga, is a club based in Málaga, Andalusia, Spain, who compete in Segunda División, the second tier of the Spanish league system, following their promotion from the Primera Federación in the 2023–24 season.

 They won the UEFA Intertoto Cup in 2002 and qualified for the following season's UEFA Cup, reaching the quarter-final stages.
 They also qualified for the 2012–13 UEFA Champions League, where they were quarter-finalists.
 Since June 2010, the owner of the club has been Qatari investor Abdullah ben Nasser Al Thani.

 History

 Club Atlético Malagueño

 Málaga's history trace back to CD Málaga, a club founded in 1904.
 Club Atlético Malagueño was founded on 25 May 1948 as a former reserve team of CD Málaga, after the club absorbed CD Santo Tomás with the purpose of establishing a reserve team, took over as Málaga's main team.

 Club Atlético Malagueño and CD Málaga had found themselves together in the 1959–60 Tercera División after CD Málaga was relegated at the end of the 1958–59 Segunda División.
 As a reserve team, the former should have been relegated to regional competition.
 To avoid this, they separated from their parent club and registered as an independent club within the Royal Spanish Football Federation.
 That move made it possible for CA Malagueño to survive after CD Málaga suspended operations.

 The 1992–93 season saw CA Malagueño playing in Tercera División Group 9.
-After a successful campaign, the club was promoted to the Segunda División B. The following season, however, the club was relegated again and, facing financial difficulties, were in danger of folding.
+After a successful campaign, the club was promoted to the Segunda División B. The following season, however, the club was relegated again and, were in danger of folding due to financial struggles.